amirmohammedkk/downsodify/README.md

 ```
 python downsodify.py
 ```
+## Acknowledgments

+- **ffmpeg :** For audio processing.
+- **yt-dlp :** For downloading YouTube videos.

+## Contributing

+Contributions are welcome!
+If you have suggestions or improvements, please submit a [pull request](https://github.com/amirmohammedkk/downsodify/pulls) or open an [issue](https://github.com/amirmohammedkk/downsodify/issues/new/choose).

 ## Disclaimer
 The usage of this software may infringe Spotify's ToS and/or your local legislation.
 Use it under your own risk.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, please submit a [pull request](https://github.com/amirmohammedkk/downsodify/pulls) or open an [issue](https://github.com/amirmohammedkk/downsodify/issues/new/choose).

 ## License